MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ioisvalidnamegraftingbuffer.md

 ---
 UID: NF:ntifs.IoIsValidNameGraftingBuffer
 title: IoIsValidNameGraftingBuffer function (ntifs.h)
-description: Reserved for system use.
+description: "Microsoft reserves the IoIsValidNameGraftingBuffer function for internal use only.
+Don't use this function in your code."
 old-location: ifsk\ioisvalidnamegraftingbuffer.htm
 tech.root: ifsk
 ms.date: 04/16/2018